Adjoint and coadjoint orbits of the Poincar\'e group: Indecomposable distinguished types

 Thus $\widetilde{W}$ is a $2h+2$-dimensional, $Y$-invariant, $\gamma $ nondegenerate subspace of $W_1$, which contains the vector $v^{\comp }$.
 Since ${\underline{\Delta }}' $ is indecomposable, the triple $(Y|\widetilde{W}, $ $ \widetilde{W}, v^{\comp })$ represents the distinguished type ${\underline{\Delta }}' $.
 Note that ${\underline{\Delta }}' $ is made up of two Jordan blocks of size $h+1$ and hence is uniform.
 This completes case 2 of the rough description of indecomposable distinguished types. $\square $

 We now classify indecomposable distinguished types.

-\begin{proposition} Let $\underline{\Delta }$ be an indecomposable distinguished type of distinguished height $h$, which is represented by the triple $(Y,W, v^{\comp })$.
-Then exactly one of the following alternatives holds. \begin{enumerate} \item[1.] $h$ is \emph{even}, $h>0$, and there is a basis
+\begin{prop} Let $\underline{\Delta }$ be an indecomposable distinguished type of distinguished height $h$, which is represented by the triple $(Y,W, v^{\comp })$.
+Then exactly one of the following alternatives holds. \begin{itemize} \item[1.] $h$ is \emph{even}, $h>0$, and there is a basis

-where the Gram matrix of $\gamma $ is { $\left( \right) $} and $v^{\comp } = \mu \, Y^h w$ with $\mu >0$.
+where the Gram matrix of $\gamma $ is { $ $} and $v^{\comp } = \mu \, Y^h w$ with $\mu >0$.
 We call $\mu $ a \emph{modulus}.
 Here ${\varepsilon }^2 =1$.
 We use the notation ${\underline{\Delta }}^{\varepsilon }_{h}(0), \, \, \mu $. \item[2.] $h$ is \emph{odd} and there is a basis

-where the Gram matrix of $\gamma $ is { $\left( \right) $} and $v^{\comp } = Y^hw$.
+where the Gram matrix of $\gamma $ is { $ $} and $v^{\comp } = Y^hw$.
 We use the notation ${\underline{\Delta }}_h(0,0)$. \item[3.] $h$ is \emph{even} and there is a basis